 Site Recommendation Colon & Rectum At the age of 50, request a prescription to see a gastroenterologist and begin screening using one of the following exam schedules: A fecal occult blood test (FOBT) or fecal immunochemical test (FIT) yearly and a flexible sigmoidoscopy every 5 years A colonoscopy every 10 years If you have an immediate relative diagnosed with colon cancer before age 60 (or two relatives diagnosed at any age), then you should receive a colonoscopy every 5 years beginning at age 40 (or 10 years before the age at which the youngest relative was diagnosed).
-Breast (Women) Yearly mammograms starting at age 40 are highly recommended.
+If you are over 75, you may want to ask your doctor whether a colonoscopy is necessary.
+Breast (Women) The United States Preventive Services Task Force (USPSTF) recommends mammograms every two years for women aged 50-74.
+Some guidelines recommend alternate screening strategies.
+Discuss with your doctor to decide what is best for you.
 To receive a mammogram, request a prescription from your doctor.
 Speak to your doctor about regular exams/tests if you have had breast cancer and/or a family history of breast cancer.
 A clinical breast exam should be part of your annual health exam.
-Uterus & Cervix (Women) Screenings for cervical cancer (PAP test) should be done every 1-3 years, depending upon your history of abnormal PAP tests and certain risk factors, such as HIV or a weak immune system.
-If you are 75 or over, you may want to ask your doctors whether stopping cervical exams is appropriate.
-After menopause, you should ask your doctor about risks for endometrial cancer and report any unexpected bleeding or spotting.
+If you are 75 or over, you may want to ask your doctor whether stopping mammograms is appropriate.
+Uterus & Cervix (Women) Screenings for cervical cancer (PAP test) should be done every 1-5 years, depending upon your history of abnormal PAP tests and certain risk factors, such as HIV or a weak immune system.
+If you are 65 or over, you may want to ask your doctors whether stopping cervical exams is appropriate.
+After menopause, you should ask your doctor about risks for endometrial cancer and report any bleeding or spotting.
 Prostate (Men) Discuss your prostate cancer risks with your doctor.
-Screening tests are available, including the Prostate Specific Antigen (PSA) blood test and the digital rectal exam.
-While many men begin screening at age 50, men with a family history of certain cancers may benefit from screening at an earlier age.